ericmccullough/retoolbox/README.md

 ###change_base

 Web page to convert numbers from one base to another (2 through 36) using javascript.
+Option to convert the output to ASCII.

 ###TODO
-ASCII output?
+ASCII input?